 Access to capital

 As in many states across the U.S., it can be difficult to find startup capital in Arizona, despite its range of incubators and venture capitalist firms.
 Arizona entrepreneurs and professionals who spoke to Business News Daily said that although innovative ideas can find support, it's not easy to distinguish oneself from the crowd.

 "The growth capital is hard to come by in Arizona," Curry said.
 "Companies need to look outside of Arizona for the growth capital to take them to the next step in their journey."

-Low per-capita income
+Low income per capita

-Arizona's cost of living is moderate, but the state's per capita personal income is significantly lower than the national average and declining.
-That's a big concern for in-state small businesses that rely on residents' disposable income for a majority of their proceeds.
+Arizona's cost of living is moderate, but its per capita personal income is significantly lower than the national average.
+That's a big concern for many in-state small businesses that rely on residents' disposable income for a majority of their proceeds.